Functions are executable units of code within a contract. Functions may only be declared within a contract’s module scope.

 A contract can also have a default function, which is executed on a call to the contract if no other functions match the given function identifier (or if none was supplied at all, such as through someone sending it Eth).
 It is the same construct as fallback functions in Solidity.

 @external.
 It cannot expect any input arguments and cannot return any values.

 If the function is annotated as

 @payable, this function is executed whenever the contract is sent Ether (without data).
-This is why the default function cannot accept arguments - it is a design decision of Ethereum to make no differentiation between sending ether to a contract or a user address.
+This is why the default function cannot accept arguments and return values - it is a design decision of Ethereum to make no differentiation between sending ether to a contract or a user address.

 event Payment: amount: int128 sender: indexed(address) @external @payable def __default__(): log Payment(msg.value, msg.sender)